wlruys/skbuild-core-import/README.md

 ModuleNotFoundError: No module named 'example.nested.common'
 ```

-The issue is that the relative import in `example/nested/impl.pyx` doesn't redirect to the outer directory.
+The observed behavior is that the relative import in `example/nested/impl.pyx` doesn't redirect to the outer directory.

 In impl.pyx:

 ```